fh-erfurt/Scooter-MS/README.md

 ### Used Software and Tools in this project
-IntelliJ IDE for development<br />
+- 💻 IntelliJ IDE for development<br />
-Scribblemaps.com for the embedded Area Image<br />
+- 🌎 Scribblemaps.com for the embedded Area Image<br />
-PlantUML integration for IntelliJ
+- 📊 PlantUML IntelliJ integration

 ### UML